lyxal/100-Little-Keg-Exercises/README.md

 * [Online interpreter](https://tio.run/#keg) _Kindly hosted on Try It Online_
 * [Esolangs page](https://esolangs.org/wiki/Keg)
 * [Keg chatroom](https://chat.stackexchange.com/rooms/97278/the-sixth-barrel)
 * [A more friendly way to view this repo](https://a-ee.github.io).
 This is kindly maintained by [@A-ee](https://github.com/A-ee).
-It provides a more website like way to navigate exercises rather than having to navigate through folders.
+It provides a more website-like way to navigate exercises rather than having to navigate through folders.

 ## Problem Index